Glenn Tilbrook

-Glenn Martin Tilbrook (born 31 August 1957) is an English singer, songwriter and guitarist, best known as the lead singer and guitarist of the English new wave band Squeeze, a band formed in the mid-1970s who broke through in the new wave era at the decade's end.
-He generally wrote the music for Squeeze's songs, while his writing partner, Chris Difford, wrote the lyrics.
+Glenn Martin Tilbrook (born 31 August 1957) is an English singer, songwriter and guitarist.
+He is the lead singer and guitarist of the English new wave band Squeeze, a band formed in the mid-1970s who broke through in the new wave era at the decade's end.
+He generally writes the music for Squeeze's songs, while his writing partner, Chris Difford, writes the lyrics.
 In addition to his songwriting skills, Tilbrook is respected both as a singer and an accomplished guitarist.
-He was born in Woolwich, London.

 Squeeze

 Tilbrook formed Squeeze with fellow guitarist and vocalist Chris Difford in the mid-1970s.
 Difford had placed an advertisement at a local shop looking for a guitarist and Tilbrook was the only person to respond.
 Tilbrook also recruited school friend Jools Holland to join the band in its early stages.

-Tilbrook and Difford would ultimately form a songwriting partnership that was responsible for writing most Squeeze songs, with Tilbrook writing music and Difford writing lyrics.
-Tilbrook also served as lead guitarist and performed guitar solos on the band's music.
+Tilbrook and Difford would ultimately form a songwriting partnership that is responsible for writing most Squeeze songs, with Tilbrook writing music and Difford writing lyrics.
+Tilbrook also serves as lead guitarist and performs guitar solos on the band's music.
 On his guitar style, Tilbrook commented:

 In 1982 Squeeze had disbanded.
 The chemistry between Tilbrook and Difford could not be as easily dismissed however, and the ensuing record they made together in 1984 has become the “lost” Squeeze album for many fans.
 However, the partnership began to fray under the duress of Difford's struggles with addiction and questions over the band's commercial and creative direction.
 The band would again break up in 1999 and remain dormant until a reunion in 2007.